Overwatch finally adds Deathmatch and it kind of sucks

 I played the new deathmatch mode for a few rounds while writing this post.
 It’s obvious why Blizzard took long to add the mode: Only a few of the characters work in deathmatch.

 The beauty of Overwatch is twofold.
 One, the maps are fantastic with open layouts and slightly interactive environments.
-But moreover, the characters are crafted in such a way that most have limited use outside their intended purpose.
+But moreover, the characters are crafted in such a way that most have limited use outside of a team.
 That’s fine.
-It works in Overwatch.
+It works in Overwatch as the game is inherently collaborative.
 Since the game was designed around capturing points, a chunk of the game’s character’s are designed for defending, holding or healing — all which are irrelevant in a free-for-all.

 So far it looks like Hanzo, Roadhog, McCree and Soldier:76 are the most used characters in deathmatch.
 Others work, too.
 Mel can cause straight-up pandemonium by freezing everything that moves, but without the support of someone else to kill her prey, she’s not exactly right for deathmatch.
 Sombra plays well too though her hacking ability is downplayed without team members.
 Others like Genji can be devastating in the right hands.